-Illinois' pension system is currently broken and unsustainable.
-In recent years, the State of Illinois has attempted to accommodate increased pension contributions by significantly increasing income taxes and maintaining a large backlog of unpaid bills that reached nearly \$9 billion in fiscal year 2012.
+In recent years, the State of Illinois has attempted to accommodate increased pension contributions by significantly increasing income taxes and maintaining a large backlog of unpaid bills that reached nearly \$15 billion in fiscal year 2017.
 Even these actions could not generate enough funding to cover the costs of the pensions.
-Options to consider moving forward include new revenue structures (see page 11) and a constitutional amendment to amend the State's pension protection clause (see below).
+Options to consider moving forward include new revenue structures and a constitutional amendment to amend the State's pension protection clause (see below).